agrimsaharia/agrimsaharia/README.md

-Hi, I’m @agrimsaharia
+Hi, I’m @agrimsaharia<br>
-I’m interested in datascience, machine learning and artificial intelligence I’m currently pursuing my B.tech degree in Electrical Engineering from IIT_Kanpur I’m looking to collaborate on developing and researching in the domain of artificial intelligence
+I’m interested in datascience, machine learning and artificial intelligence<br>
+I’m currently pursuing my B.tech degree in Electrical Engineering from IIT_Kanpur<br>
+I’m looking to collaborate on developing and researching in the domain of artificial intelligence

 <!---